Last Updated on June 11, 2022

 Home cooking but with that smoky flavor is what you’ll find at Bum’s, which was the first commercial barbecue establishment in the nation.

-Not only is the barbecue incredible, but the vegetables and sides are also made with that same attention to detail.
+The barbecue is incredible, and the vegetables and sides are also made with that same attention to detail.
 And DO NOT skip on the banana pudding!

 Bonus Challenge (Pitt County Brews and Cues Trail)